influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withPodSpecPatch(podSpecPatch)
 ```

-PodSpecPatch holds strategic merge patch to apply against the pod spec.
-Allows parameterization of container fields which are not strings (e.g. resource limits).
+"PodSpecPatch holds strategic merge patch to apply against the pod spec.
+Allows parameterization of container fields which are not strings (e.g. resource limits)."

 ### fn spec.withPriority